clouddrove/terraform-aws-eks-addons/addons/prometheus-cloudwatch-exporter/README.md

 # Prometheus Cloudwatch Exporter Helm Chart

 The CloudWatch Exporter for Prometheus is a tool that allows you to export Amazon CloudWatch metrics in the Prometheus format.
-Amazon CloudWatch is a monitoring and observability service provided by AWS that provides metrics, logs, and traces from AWS resources and applications
+Amazon CloudWatch is a monitoring and observability service provided by AWS that provides metrics, logs, and traces from AWS resources and applications.

 ## Installation
 Below terraform script describes how to use Prometheus Cloudwatch Exporter Terraform Addon, A complete example is also given [here](https://github.com/clouddrove/terraform-helm-eks-addons/blob/master/_examples/complete/main.tf).